GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/floc/index.md

 ## Why do we need FLoC?

-Many businesses rely on advertising to drive traffic to their sites, and many websites fund content by enabling third parties to show ads.
-People generally prefer to see ads that are relevant and useful to them, and relevant ads also bring more business to advertisers and [more revenue to the websites that host them](https://services.google.com/fh/files/misc/disabling_third-party_cookies_publisher_revenue.pdf).
-Ad space is more valuable when it displays relevant ads.
-Thus, selecting relevant ads increases revenue for ad-supported websites.

-However, many people are concerned about the privacy implications of tailored advertising, which currently relies on techniques such as tracking cookies and device fingerprinting which can reveal your browsing history to advertisers or ad platforms.
+Many people are concerned about the privacy implications of tailored advertising, which currently relies on techniques such as tracking cookies and device fingerprinting which can reveal your browsing history to advertisers or ad platforms.
 The FLoC proposal aims to allow ad selection without compromising privacy.